-Our ten-week Music Together Online Winter Session begins January 4-10.
-Let us bring more joy, more laughter, more sense of community and connection AND more music into your lives this winter.
-Learn more and see the winter schedule here.
+Our ten-week Music Together Online Spring Session begins March 27-April 2.
+Let us bring more joy, more laughter, more sense of community and connection AND more music into your lives this spring.
+Learn more and see the spring schedule here.

 With Music Together Online, you’ll have access to the same high-quality music and movement curriculum loved by millions of families and thousands of teachers around the world—from home!